-It’s been a few years since I reupholstered my chairs and they are still in GREAT shape!
+It’s been a few years since I reupholstered my retro diner chairs and they are still in GREAT shape!
 We couldn’t love them more.
 Two chairs had legs that were starting to bend in.
 My husband, who can fix anything, wasn’t sure what to do and didn’t want to make them worse.
 After all, they are 70 years old.
 It was stressing me out to have the kids sit on them so he suggested that I order replicas and store the originals until the kids are older.
 We bring them out as extra seating for guests and use some in our home office.

-They did a fantastic job and designed 6 new chairs for our dining set that will last a lifetime and shipped them right to my door.
-The color is exactly the same as the ones above, with the addition of a two-toned seat back.
+They did a fantastic job and designed 6 new heavy duty chairs for our dining set that will last a lifetime and shipped them right to my door.
+The color is exactly the same as the ones above, with the addition of a two-toned seat back and contrasting piping.
 You can’t even tell that they aren’t vintage chairs because these are made exactly how the first set was made and they work perfectly with Grandma’s table.
 Restaurant quality gorgeous design.
 Our booster chair/step stool is the only seating that isn’t being stored right now.
 That thing will never break, it’s so sturdy!
-This is not sponsored, I was just so happy with the entire process!
-So if you’d like to order chairs like these or barstools, or anything vintage definitely check them out!
+This is not sponsored.
+I was just so happy with the entire process and they had so many different styles!

 You might also like…